 Cook up some vegetable ‘bone’ broth

 As a result, I searched for a vegan alternative that I could make for myself.
-This recipe is an excellent natural health remedy for winter.
+This Vegan Bone Broth recipe is an excellent natural health remedy for winter.
 It acts as a pick-me-up when I’m unwell, or feeling like I’m about to come down with a cold.

-It’s packed full of nutrient-rich ingredients including wakame seaweed, rich in iron, Omega 3 fatty acids, amino acids, coconut oil, anti-inflammatory turmeric, spinach and coconut aminos.
+It’s packed full of nutrient-rich ingredients including wakame seaweed and is rich in iron.
+On top of that, it contains Omega 3 fatty acids, amino acids, coconut oil, anti-inflammatory turmeric, spinach, and coconut aminos.
 And it’s also delicious!
 Double whammy!

 Try some Turmeric

 Let’s face it.
 As soon as Starbucks bring out the red cups and the Gingerbread Lattes, it feels like Christmas.
 But let’s not forget that a Gingerbread Latte weighs in at a cool 260 calories (with 11 grams of fat to boot.)
 So it’s best not to get too attached!

 My alternative?
 Why not try a Turmeric Latte instead, a perfect natural health remedy for winter!